Skip to main content

 • a local, off-chain component that can perform arbitrary code

-Each contract in Compact has four kinds of code:
+Each contract in Compact can have four kinds of code:

 • type declarations, to support all of the following

-• a declaration of the data that the contract stores in the public ledger
+• declarations of the data that the contract stores in the public ledger

 • declarations of witness functions, to be supplied in TypeScript